7 Household Items That Should Never Be Flushed Down the Toilet

 Paper towels | Less likely to deteriorate quickly once wet, easily causing blockages unlike with toilet paper. |

-Can flushable wipes be truly flushable?
+Are flushable wipes truly flushable?

-Can I use baby wipes to flush them down the toilet?
+Can I flush baby wipes down the toilet?

 Do paper towels need to be used to flush?

-What happens to medications?
-Do I have to flush them into the toilet?
+What are the implications of medications?
+Do I have to flush them in the toilet?

 Additional Information